Cogenesis of baryon and lepton number asymmetries matching the EMPRESS Data: Gravitational waves

 \section{Gravitational waves}

-The spontaneous breaking of the $U(1)_{B-L}$ symmetry in this setup forms topologically stable cosmic strings~\cite{Kibble:1976sj}.
+The spontaneous breaking of the $U(1)_{B-L}$ symmetry in this setup forms topologically stable cosmic strings~\cite{Kibble:1976sj, Vilenkin:1981kz, Vilenkin:1981iu, Kibble:1982ae}. $\phi$ is held around the origin during the thermal inflation, and the phase transition associated with the spontaneous breaking of $U(1)_{B-L}$ occurs at the end of the thermal inflation at $T=T_c$.
+The strings make random walk with the step of the size of order of the particle horizon at their time of formation \cite{Lazarides:130641, Vachaspati:1984dz, Vilenkin:1984ib}.
 These are of strong type-I, i.e., $\mathcal{R}={m_V^2}/{m_\phi^2}\gg 1$ with $m_V$ being the mass of the vector boson associated with $U(1)_{B-L}$.
 Furthermore, the light scalar field mediates an attractive force among the strings, which leads to the so-called zippering between the strings~\cite{Cui:2007js}.
 As a consequence, the string network will consist of strings with different windings.

 To estimate the gravitational wave background produced from these strings, we follow the study of Ref.~\cite{Cui:2007js}.
+Following Ref.~\cite{Cui:2007js} we assume that the long strings enter a scaling regime \cite{Kibble:1982cb, Kibble:1984hp, Vachaspati:1984dz, Vachaspati:1984gt, Bennett:1987vf} with their energy density being a tiny fraction ($\sim v_\phi^2/M_{\rm P}^2$) of the critical energy density of the universe at the subsequent time after their formation.
 At a time $t$, the strings up to a winding number $N_w^{\rm max}$ enter the scaling regime, which can be estimated from the numerical simulation~\cite{Cui:2007js}, given as

 where $t_c\sim M_{\rm P}/\sqrt {V_0}$ is the timescale at the end of the thermal inflation.
 The average power from the network then becomes \cite{Jeong:2023iei}

 where $\Gamma\sim 50$ is a numerical quantity \cite{Vachaspati:1984gt, Vilenkin:2000jqa}, $G$ is the Newton's constant, and the string tension is given by \cite{Cui:2007js}